dair-ai/Prompt-Engineering-Guide/README.md

 - [How to get images that don't suck](https://www.reddit.com/r/StableDiffusion/comments/x41n87/how_to_get_images_that_dont_suck_a/)
 - [Best 100+ Stable Diffusion Prompts](https://mpost.io/best-100-stable-diffusion-prompts-the-most-beautiful-ai-text-to-image-prompts/)
 - [Notes for Prompt Engineering by sw-yx](https://github.com/sw-yx/ai-notes)

+# Lecture
+Full tutorial and lecture coming soon!

+---
+Feel free to open a PR if you think something is missing here.
+Always welcome feedback and suggestions.